projectatomic/atomic-site/source/docs/gettingstarted.md

 ### Configuring Kubernetes minions

 ***NOTE:***
 As of kubernetes-0.7.0, the kubelet systemd unit file has a dependency on the docker.socket systemd unit.
 This unit was deprecated in favor of docker.service.
 A fix has been submitted and is available in kubernetes-0.9.1.
-If you have an earlier version of kubernetes, you can use the following systemd drop-in config as a workaround.
+If you have an earlier version of Kubernetes, you can use the following systemd drop-in config as a workaround.

     [fedora@atomic01 ~]$ sudo mkdir -p /etc/systemd/system/kubelet.service.d
     [fedora@atomic01 ~]$ sudo vi /etc/systemd/system/kubelet.service.d/10-kubelet-docker-workaround.conf